dfamonteiro/blog/blog/content/posts/production-load-generator.md

 }
 ```

-It's understandably difficult to get an intuition for how this load generator works just from reading this short synopsys, so if you looking for more details about this state machine-based load generator concept, I suggest reading this [blog post](/posts/stateful-load-generators/) I wrote back in 2025.
+It's understandably difficult to get an intuition for how this load generator works just from reading this short synopsis, so if you're looking for more details about this state machine-based load generator concept, I suggest reading this [blog post](/posts/stateful-load-generators/) I wrote back in 2025.

 ### The LineLoadGenerator class